The City University of New York (CUNY)

 City University of New York (CUNY)

-The City University of New York and DASNY are teaming up to deliver $380 million in energy efficiency projects on 15 campuses, helping CUNY fulfill Governor Andrew M. Cuomo’s BuildSmartNY initiative to reduce energy consumption in public buildings.
+In 2017, The City University of New York and DASNY teamed up to deliver $380 million in energy efficiency projects on 15 campuses, helping CUNY fulfill Governor Andrew M. Cuomo’s BuildSmartNY initiative to reduce energy consumption in public buildings.

 “With these energy efficient projects across the CUNY system, New York continues to lead the way in making innovative upgrades to preserve our environment and reduce our carbon footprint,” Governor Cuomo said.
 “Today’s fight against climate change is vital to securing a clean energy tomorrow, and projects like this bring us one step closer to a cleaner, greener New York for all.”

-The upgrades range from the addition of high-efficiency lighting to the replacement of outdated heating and cooling equipment, including:
+The upgrades ranged from the addition of high-efficiency lighting to the replacement of outdated heating and cooling equipment, including:

 • Installation of Variable Frequency Drives for heating and cooling systems, which enable motors to run only at the speed necessary to meet climate control needs rather than a constant full speed, reducing energy consumption.